It is not enough to be busy. So are the ants. The question is: What are we busy about? – Henry David Thoreau

 Even when AIs are doing all of our work, and the fortunate among us effectively don’t have to do anything they don’t want to do, we’ll still have to find ways to sate our starving brains, which have been primed over millions of years to need all kinds of sensory input, and all of the time.

-If white space makes you uncomfortable now, how are you going to deal when that’s all there is?
+If white space makes you uncomfortable now, how are you going to cope when that’s all there is?

 For much of my life I thought if I just remained busy I’d be successful, and “lucky” for me it never really felt like I had a choice.
 Busy learning.
 Busy writing.
 Busy seeking out knowledge.
 Busy creating.
 Curiosity has always been a staple of my being — I was never not doing.